mpvnet-player/mpv.net/Manual.md

 About
 -----

-mpv.net is a modern desktop media player for Windows based on mpv. mpv is a media player based on MPlayer and mplayer2.
+mpv.net is a modern desktop media player for Windows based on the popular mpv player.

-libmpv provides the majority of the features of the mpv player. mpv focuses on the usage of the command line interface, mpv.net retains the ability to be used from the command line and adds a modern Windows GUI on top of it.

 mpv.net is designed to be mpv compatible, almost all mpv features are available because they are all contained in libmpv, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net.

+mpv focuses on the usage of the command line and the terminal, mpv.net retains the ability to be used from the command line and the terminal and adds a modern Windows GUI on top of it.

 Download